Barnim Panorama: New buildings and names

 The museum had planned a new building which would replace the run-down architecture of the old one, and for a long time the museum could not build it, but in 2011 those plans were realized.
-In close proximity to the old museum, the municipality Wandlitz started the construction of a new complex of buildings, known as the Barnim Panorama, which would house the "Agrarmuseum Wandlitz" (Agricultural Museum Wandlitz), as well as the visitor center of the Barnim Nature Park.
+Near to the old museum, the municipality Wandlitz started the construction of a new complex of buildings, known as the Barnim Panorama, which would house the "Agrarmuseum Wandlitz" (Agricultural Museum Wandlitz), as well as the visitor center of the Barnim Nature Park.

 A foundation stone ceremony for the Barnim Panorama was held during the annual museum festival on 15 May 2011.
 The new complex of buildings has the same appearance as the rest of the villages' stables, barns, and the main building, which is made from stone.
 The building also resembles a historic "Dreiseithof" (a square farm complex that has buildings on three of its sides).
 The neighboring landmarked school was integrated into the complex of buildings that form the Barnim Panorama, which is now the new headquarter of the Barnim Nature Park, and provides offices for the management of the museum.

 The architects of "Reese Lubic Woehrlin" from Berlin-Prenzlauer Berg won the architectural design competition, and designed the new museum.
 In total the project cost an estimated 6.2 million €, including approximately 5 million € for the construction.
 The European Union and the state Brandenburg contributed with 3.7 million € in subsidies.

 In 2012 local residents suggested naming the new museum after its founder Walter Blankenburg.
 The Cultural Affairs Director of the municipality then drafted a resolution to name the Barnim Panorama "Walter-Blankenburg-Hof" (Walter-Blankenburg-Farm), but the booster club of the museum denied the resolution because the lot was not owned by the Blankenburg family.
 Instead, the booster club wanted to name the whole plaza after Walter Blankenburg.
 Finally the municipality Wandlitz decided to name a street after Walter Blankenburg: the "Walter-Blankenburg-Weg".

 The Barnim Panorama was officially opened on 7 September 2013.
 The Brandenburg Department of Construction awarded Stefan Woehrlin's team of architects with the "Baukulturpreis" (an award from the state of Brandenburg for architects and civil engineers) on 12 October 2013.
 The reasons for giving the award to Stefan Woehrlin's team especially underlined their predominant use of environmentally sustainable construction materials, and the design towards building a low-energy house with zero emissions.
 The awarded money of 2,500 € was gifted to the booster club and the Barnim Nature Park by the architects.

 What is especially notable are the walk-on-able map of the local area, and the large outside area with a lot of space for children to play in.
 The tractor collection is inside an exhibit hall made mostly from glass.
 Other exhibit objects were rearranged in the new museum.

 The whole new building complex provides universal access.